Dr-Sauce/ShortcutUpdater/README.md

 **○ Why doesn't Shortcut Updater use GitHub API (instead of loading the whole release page)?**

-GitHub API is faster but has hourly limits.
-(I don't want people compaling about they're getting an error.)
+GitHub API is faster but has limits.
+(I don't want people complaining about they're getting an error.)

 **○ How does Shortcut Updater manage the heavy code?**